Empress Dowager Cixi: Legacy

 Yet even after the violent anti-foreign Boxer movement and equally violent foreign reprisal, the initial foreign accounts of Cixi emphasized her warmth and friendliness.

 This was perhaps because Cixi took the initiative and invited several women to spend time with her in the Forbidden City.
 Katharine Carl, an American painter, was called to China in 1903 to paint Cixi's portrait for the St. Louis Exposition.
 In her With the Empress Dowager, Carl portrays Cixi as a kind and considerate woman for her station.
-Cixi, though shrewd, had great presence, charm, and graceful movements resulting in "an unusually attractive personality".
+Cixi had great presence, charm, and graceful movements resulting in "an unusually attractive personality".
 Carl wrote of the empress dowager's love of dogs and of flowers, as well as boating, Chinese opera and her Chinese water pipes and European cigarettes.
-Cixi also commissioned the well-known portraitist Hubert Vos to produce a series of oil portraits.
+Cixi also commissioned the portraitist Hubert Vos to produce a series of oil portraits.

 The publication of China Under The Empress Dowager (1910) by J. O. P. Bland and Edmund Backhouse contributed to Cixi's reputation with its back-door gossip, much of which came from palace eunuchs.
 Their portrait included contradictory elements, writes one recent study, "on the one hand... imperious, manipulative, and lascivious" and on the other "ingenuous, politically shrewd, and conscientious..."
 Backhouse and Bland told their readers that "to summarize her essence simply, she a woman and an Oriental".
-Backhouse was later found to have forged some of the source materials used in this work.
+Backhouse was later found to have forged much of the source material used in this work.
 The vivid writing and lascivious details of their account provided material for many of the books over the following decades, including Chinese fiction and histories that drew on a 1914 translation.